Kriti-999/Kriti-999/README.md

 ## Portfolio Link-https://kriti-999.github.io/kritiPortfolio/
 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on Mern Stack and Android Development.
+- 🔭 I’m currently working on Mern Stack and Blockchain Development.

-- 🌱 I’m currently learning **Data Structures and Algorithms and Android Development.**

-- 👯 I’m looking to collaborate on **OpenSource Projects** and **Internship Opportunities**
+- 🌱 I am interested in development and have contributed to some open-source organisations .
+I also enjoy doing problem- solving.

 - 📫 How to reach me : **kritipashine2030@gmail.com**